 (1) Patient will demonstrate voice production abilities which meet the needs for activities of daily living while maintaining health of true vocal folds within 12 weeks as evidenced by patient report and SLP observations.
 (I have 12 weeks, because I always guess that 9-12 weeks is long enough for a patient to come to 4-6 sessions, with illness, no-shows and cancellations.
 Is your patient able to talk for work?
 Is the fatigue or throat pain lowered or eradicated completely?)

 (5) Patient will return to vocal activities of daily living with reduction and/or elimination of complaints regarding vocal production within 12 weeks as evidenced by patient report and SLP observations.
 (Your patient sometimes will come in and meet this goal, without having met all the short term goals, and you have no choice but to say hooray for you, and you never see that person again.
 It know it’s hard, since you didn’t finish your plan of care as you initially indicated, but this was the outcome we were looking for!
-The patient is happy, you shouldn’t just keep them on case to fill boxes.)
+The patient is happy, you shouldn’t just keep them on case-load to fill time slots.)

 (6) Patient will acquire vocalization skills to meet personal and professional needs while maintaining and improving health of true vocal folds as evidenced by patient report, as measured by improvement in acoustic measures, and as assessed through videostroboscopy and through perceptual analysis.
 (You may delete this or combine it with #5, but it could stand on its own as well.
 Patient report and your skilled clinical assessment are both important factors here.)